cmalven/modu/docs/index.md

 ### Create module js

 Create each module in `/modules/`.
-Files and class names can use pascal or camel case and we'll still find the matching markup.
+Module class names and file names should always be `PascalCase.`

 `/modules/Counter.js`